 Create another list where you write these things down and like before, revise at the beginning of every day.

 A lot of times, rather than solving questions, it's possible to get the answer by plugging in the values given in the options than working out from the actual algorithm.

-To look into some tricks pertaining to quants, speed maths holds a greater influence.
+To look into some Tips pertaining to quants, speed maths holds a greater influence.

-Never mug up the formulae, instead, understand the basic concepts and some tricks to solve quicker.
+Never mug up the formulae, instead, understand the basic concepts and some Tips to solve quicker.

-CAT DI & LR Tricks by 99 percentilers
+CAT DI & LR Tips and Tricks by 99 percentilers

 CAT assesses the logical thinking aptitude of the candidates, and the CAT Data Interpretation (DI) and Logical Reasoning (LR) section of the test is closest in resemblance to the kind of problems one might face as a manager.
 This section tests your decision-making ability and speed using limited input.

 The more you practice the questions from DI & LR, better will you perform.
-Since there is no theoretical aspect in this section, you can only practice to excel the areas. “ Go for Coaching material and one can refer few books like Pearson but practice regularly.
-On the exam day, I skimmed through all the questions and solved the easy ones first.” says Kartikey Tiwari, CAT 2016 99.01 percentiler and IIM Kashipur student.
+Since there is no theoretical aspect in this section, you can only practice to excel the areas. “ I find Data Interpretation and Logical Reasoning the toughest so I used to give separate time to this section.
+I solved puzzle books to improve Logical Reasoning sections.” says Shubham Abrol, CAT 2017 99.78 percentiler.

 Shikhar Sachdeva, 99.98 percentiler in CAT 2017 shares that going through all sets before choosing the questions to attempt was his way of tacking this section, which was the toughest in last year's CAT.
 "I focused my attention solely on my weak zone (LRDI) and developed my own unique strategies that helped me counter it, one of which was to go through all the sets, before I attempted even one question.
 This helped me prioritise on which question I felt comfortable, and which I wanted to leave," he saif.